StoneCypher/servehere/README.md

 # servehere

-Serve from the local directory, immediately
+Host a webserver from the local directory, immediately

+&nbsp;

+&nbsp;

 ## tl;dr